 Scott Belsky is an entrepreneur, author, and investor.
 Previously, Scott co-founded Behance in 2006, and served as CEO until Adobe acquired Behance in 2012.
 Millions of people use Behance to display their portfolios, as well as track and find top talent across the creative industries.
 For over three years, Scott served as Adobe’s Vice President of Products, rebooting Adobe’s mobile product strategy and leading Behance, the leading online platform for creatives to showcase and discover creative work.

 Scott actively advises and invests in businesses at the intersection of technology and design.
 Scott was an early investor and advisor in Pinterest, Uber, Warby Parker, and Periscope as well as several others in the early stages.
-He is now a Partner with Benchmark, a venture capital firm in San Francisco and is also the co-founder and chairman of a new pre-launch company funded by Benchmark in the service marketplace space.
+He is now a Venture Partner with Benchmark, a venture capital firm in San Francisco and is also the co-founder and chairman of a new pre-launch company funded by Benchmark in the service marketplace space.
 Scott is also an investor and Board member of sweetgreen, a values-driven locally-sourced seasonal kitchen.

 Over the years, Scott has pursued other projects to help organize and empower the careers of creative people.
 These include 99U, Behance’s think tank and annual conference devoted to execution in the creative world.
 Scott is also the author of the international bestselling book Making Ideas Happen (Portfolio Imprint, Penguin Books, April, 2010).